Pratik98755/razor/docs/SETUP.md

 <h2>🔐 Environment Variables</h2>

 <p>
 Create a local <code>.env</code> file containing the credentials required by the backend and AI integrations.
 The exact variable names should match the names read by the source code.
+We have <code>.env.example</code> for your help in the agent and server directory.
 </p>

 <pre>